krivenko/libcommute/doc/index.rst

   implementation of this idea in the
   `TBTK library <https://github.com/dafer45/TBTK>`_).

-* The :cpp:class:`qoperator` class translates an expression into a form, where it can be quickly acted with on a state vector.
+* The :cpp:class:`libcommute::qoperator` class translates an expression into a form, where it can be quickly acted with on a state vector.

 * A state vector is a container type modeling a special :cpp:concept:`StateVector` concept.
-By default, :cpp:class:`qoperator` will work with any container that gives read/write access to its elements via ``operator[]`` and exposes its size via a ``size()`` method (``std::vector<T>`` is one example).
+By default, :cpp:class:`libcommute::qoperator` will work with any container that gives read/write access to its elements via ``operator[]`` and exposes its size via a ``size()`` method (``std::vector<T>`` is one example).